Git HEAD – Git HEAD reset and Git HEAD overwrite – what to do?

 The importance of a backup

 As I mentioned, this is a rather rare situation, mostly due to the programmer’s lack of attention.
 But after all, so-called human error is one of the main causes of our problems, so we should try to minimize it wherever possible.
-Maybe such a situation will not cause a catastrophe in our project, but let’s act here according to one of the Lean principles – pursuit perfection.
+Maybe such a situation will not cause a catastrophe in our project, but let’s act here according to one of the lean principles – the pursuit of perfection.
 The company should find ways to get a little better all the time.
 So let’s implement it.
-Let’s take care of proper and regular backups to be prepared even for these rather rare situations.
+Let’s take care of proper and regular backups to be prepared even for these rather rare situations, leading to data loss.

 On the other hand, you can build a backup strategy using third-party backup tools, like GitProtect.io.
 Will it benefit your development process?
 Let’s see, backup software can bring automation into your coding – all your data will be backed up according to your custom settings automatically, saving your DevOps time.
 Moreover, a comprehensive backup solution will guarantee your data to be accessible and recoverable from any point in time, which eliminates data losses in case of human errors or other events of failure.